Skip to content

 • A ClaudeServiceInterface that defines a clean contract for Claude API interactions

-• A production-ready ClaudeService implementation with dependency injection
+• A production-ready ClaudeService implementation using the Claude-PHP-SDK

 • A ClaudeConfig class for type-safe configuration management